-Addiction Counselor Program – Substance Abuse Counselor Training
+City Vision's Addiction Counseling Degree Program - Substance Abuse Counselor Training

-naadacCity Vision University’s Addiction Counselor program helps students prepare for the addiction counselor certification process in the states where they live.
+naadacCity Vision University’s Addiction Counseling program helps students prepare for the addiction counselor certification process in the states where they live.

 City Vision University is an Approved Academic Education Provider for NAADAC, the national association for addiction professionals.
 Learn about the requirements for addiction counselor certification in your state.

-The Addiction Counselor program leads to a Bachelor of Science.
-To earn the degree the student must earn a total of 120 semester credit hours; a minimum of thirty must be from City Vision University.
+The Addiction Counseling program can lead to a undergraduate Certificate, an Associate of Science, a Bachelor of Science, or a graduate Certificate.
+To earn the Bachelor’s degree, a student must earn a total of 120 semester credit hours; a minimum of thirty must be from City Vision University.
 A total of thirty hours may come through credit-by-examination or Prior Learning Assessment.
 There are also 30 hours of General Education required.
-View our Academic Policies for more information.
+View our General Education Requirements for more information.

 City Vision University is accredited by the Distance Education Accrediting Commission.
 DEAC is recognized by both the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA).